Macrometacorp/docs/docs/graphs/graph-queries/shortest-path.md

 ## Shortest Path Query in Action

-Let's take a look at a simple example to explain how it works.
-In this high-level example, we have a graph with four vertices labeled A, B, C, and D. The edges are labeled with their weight, or length.
-The graph looks like this
+In this high-level example, you have a graph with four vertices labeled A, B, C, and D. The edges are labeled with their weight, or length.
+The graph looks like this:

 ![traversal graph](/img/traversal_graph.png)